Lithgow Public Library: History

 The library is named for Llewellyn Lithgow, an Augusta merchant, who bequeathed $20,000 to the City of Augusta to build a public library.
 The building's construction consumed those funds plus a $9,000 gift from Andrew Carnegie, plus money raised through the sale of subscriptions to local citizens.
 The cornerstone of the library was laid in 1894, and the doors opened to the community in February 1896.
 The library was added to the National Register of Historic Places in 1974.

 Design

 Designed in the Romanesque Renaissance style, the library is constructed of gray Norridgewock granite, blocked symmetrically over the windows and entrance.
 An arched doorway and medallions featuring the names of admired writers adorn the exterior.
+The building's roof is covered with red clay tiles originally manufactured by the Celadon Terra Cotta Company.

 The interior lobby and original stack room feature quartered oak pillars and elaborate woodwork.
 Grand fireplaces on the east and west walls face each other.
 Stained glass windows depict printers' marks from the 15th and 16th centuries, as well as several scenes from Augusta history.
 The Reading Room, with its frescoes, stained glass and gold leaf ornamentation, remains much the same as it was in the 1890s.